 A new annual award, made jointly by the Society and the Association of Technical Staff in Psychology, recognising the valuable role that technicians play in supporting research.

 This award recognises a person has made a significant contribution to challenging social inequalities in the UK.

-This new scheme provides bursaries to support postdoctoral researchers and lecturers to attend academic conference in the UK and internationally.
+This provides bursaries to support postdoctoral researchers and lecturers to attend academic conference in the UK and internationally.

 This provides an opportunity for a postgraduate psychologist to be seconded to the Parliamentary Office of Science and Technology to assist in providing briefing material for MPs and peers.